DiegoJunges/DiegoJunges/README.md

 ### About me

-- 👩🏻‍🚀 I'm a university student of Systems and Development Computer Technology/Software;
+- 👨🏻‍🚀 I'm a university student of Systems and Development Computer Technology/Software;

-- 👩🏻‍💻 I’m a working on a Surf Forecast project :wink:;
+- 👨🏻‍💻 I’m a working on a Surf Forecast project :wink:;

 - 🌱 I’m currently learning about microservices and Serverless Framework;

-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, If I can I'll help you;

 - 🏆 My favorite challenge is learn something new everyday(ps: currently studying about 10 hours/day);